Aliases for GSTA1 Gene

 GeneCards Summary for GSTA1 Gene

 GSTA1 (Glutathione S-Transferase Alpha 1) is a Protein Coding gene.
 Diseases associated with GSTA1 include Ovarian Endodermal Sinus Tumor and Ovarian Primitive Germ Cell Tumor.
-Among its related pathways are Phase II conjugation and AhR pathway (WikiPathways).
+Among its related pathways are Drug metabolism - cytochrome P450 and Metabolism.
 GO annotations related to this gene include glutathione transferase activity.
 An important paralog of this gene is GSTA2.

 UniProtKB/Swiss-Prot for GSTA1 Gene